ishkining/100_days_of_python/README.md

 ## Day 9-10

 I feel a little bit tired of working in village, so coding is quite hard for my hands, so I tried to make these challanges fast.

+## Day 11

+I lost some will for making programs, so it was hard to make another project where all of it are practice.
+BlackJack was easy as pie.